How to Create S3 Buckets in AWS with CloudFormation: Step-by-Step Guide

 3. Additional configuration

-Server access logging can be used to gain insight on bucket traffic.
+Server access logging can be used to gain insight into bucket traffic.
 Anytime an asset is accessed, created, or deleted, a log entry will be created.
 These logs include details such as timestamps and origin IPs.
 To enable server access logging, click the “Edit” button in the server access logging section of the bucket properties tab.

 4. Automate using CloudFormation